HOME › TEACHING › BIOLOGY & AI CURE

 Dharshini Baskaran

-Dharshini is investigating whether specialist fruit flies have streamlined their taste receptor toolkit compared to generalists.
-She is comparing gustatory receptor gene repertoire sizes against host plant breadth across Drosophilidae.
+Investigating whether specialist fruit flies have streamlined their taste receptor toolkit compared to generalists.
+Comparing gustatory receptor gene repertoire sizes against host plant breadth across Drosophilidae.

 Carrie Bernard